 You can ask family and friends to bring the stuff they don’t want, or perhaps go even bigger and use a community hall for anyone in the area to come along to.
 This way, your unused things find a new home, and you get something new without paying a penny!

 Alternatively, you can swap your unwanted stuff online through sites like SnaffleUp and Freecycle.

 If you love to cook and host dinner parties for other people, there is a way of making money out of your talent.
 Supper clubs are becoming increasingly popular as they are a more personal, and cheaper, alternative to going out to a restaurant.

 The food is cooked and served in your house for however many people attend, or can fit around your table!
 They pay you a ‘donation’ based on how much they feel the food is worth – so if you keep your own costs low, by perhaps going to local markets, you could make a nice profit.
 If you’re a good cook and people are in your home, it would take a very hard person not to give you a few pounds.

 We have a post on supper clubs, where you can find out tips and information on the legal restrictions.

 If you’re likely to have nightmares about spilled drinks and empty bottles littering your house, then this might not be the best idea for you, but inviting people you know round for a party or film screening could be a good earner for you and give your friends a good time.

 It’s worth investing a little in lights and music if you opt for a party.
-For ideas, check out Cybermarket where party lighting is available at just £11.99.
+For ideas, check out Cybermarket for cheap lighting.
 PartyBox also has decorations and accessories for pretty much any party theme you can think of!